-Step 1: Using the email client of your choice, compose your email as you would normally.
-You can use either your smartphone or your computer to do so.
+Step 1: Using the email client of your choice, compose your email.
+You can use either your smartphone or your computer to write it.

 Step 2: Instead of entering an email address in the recipient box, insert the 10-digit phone number of the person you’re trying to reach.

 Step 3: Once entered, tack on the appropriate “@gateway” address behind the phone number.